 Now that we’ve laid forth the agenda behind KJV ‘Reformation’ Bible, lets see if we can discern the agenda behind some of the most popular subsequent translations.

 What do the above translations have in common?
-Rather than being based on the Textus Receptus, which has roots that can be traced back to the very 1st century church of the apostles in Antioch, known as the Peshitta Bible, they are rather based Wescott & Hort’s pro-catholic Jerome’s Latin Vulgate Greek text, which is based on on manuscripts, namely the Vaticanus and Sinaiticus, which do not agree with the majority of extant texts.
+Rather than being based on the Textus Receptus, which has roots that can be traced back to the very 1st century church of the apostles in Antioch, known as the Peshitta Bible (See documentary linked at the end of this article, “Which Bible?”), they are rather based Wescott & Hort’s pro-catholic Jerome’s Latin Vulgate Greek text, which is based on manuscripts, namely the Vaticanus and Sinaiticus, which do not agree with the majority of extant texts.
 Proponents of their school essentially argue because they’re “older” manuscripts, they must be more accurate.
 This of course requires us to overlook facts such as the Sinaiticus agreeing with the manuscripts of the pagan-msytic school of Alexandria, and being found in garbage can awaiting to be burned; or that Wescott & Hort had a totally unbiblical theology, which invariable is going to have an impact in translation decisions; or for instance the influences of individuals such as the Jesuit Carlos Martini on Bibles such as the NIV.

 But lets examine a couple quotes from Wescott and Hort themselves:

 Oct.
 17th – Hort: “I have been persuaded for many years that Mary-worship and ‘Jesus’-worship have very much in common in their causes and their results.”
 (Life, Vol.II, p.50).